Planning the Home Education Year: Part 5 – Making Adaptations/Modifications to the Curriculum

 You’ve probably heard these words tossed around and might even believe they are one and the same.

 Adapting a curriculum means taking the provincial/state curriculum and working towards the goals in methods that most meet your child’s learning style and intelligence(s).
-What gets changed, or adapted, is the approach used for your child to acquire those standards/competencies.
+What gets changed or adapted is the approach used for your child to acquire those standards/competencies.
 Adaptations are usually made for the child who can follow grade-level standards (more or less) but who needs to learn in a specific way—such as using manipulatives or by being given extra time to complete a task so that they can work at their own pace.
 In essence, barriers to learning are reduced or removed.

 When modifying a curriculum/program, the changes are made to the standards/competencies because your child cannot meet them at this time.
 Children often work on a modified program in school that is individual to their ability level (not age or grade level).
-In home education, it’s just called learning.
+In-home education it’s just called learning.

 How do you know which your child will need?